What Are RF Systems Technicians?

+The first step is to complete postsecondary training.
 Although there are no set educational requirements for becoming a radio frequency systems technician, employers may prefer to hire candidates with at least an associate's degree.
 Some schools offer associate's degree programs in electronics engineering technology with wireless options.
 Other options include earning a degree in electrical engineering technology or computer science.

 Step 2: Gain Experience